-Janthochir Barb (Cyclocheilichthys janthochir) Fish Species Profile
+Janthochir Barb (Cyclocheilichthys janthochir) Species Profile & Care Guide

 The Janthochir Barb has a torpedo-shaped body that is silver, their dorsal and caudal fins are a reddish-orange colour edged in darkish grey-black, and the pectoral, pelvic and anal fins are transparent.
 They display a thin black stripe that runs from the nose to the base of the caudal fin.
 This fish is sometimes confused with the Denison Barb.